 To see a map of Banff’s campground locations, use the brochure Backcountry Trails in Banff National Park to help you plan the best trip for you and your group.

 Rustic trail shelters located at Egypt Lake and Bryant Creek can be booked online (reservation.pc.gc.ca) or by calling: 1-877-RESERVE (1-877-737-3783).
-They can be booked in the same way as campsites with an added surcharge of $6.80 / person / night.
+They can be booked in the same way as campsites with an added surcharge per person per night.
 Dogs are not permitted in backcountry shelters.

 Random camping is permitted in designated areas only.
 In remote areas of the park, be prepared for fewer maintained trails and to be more self-reliant.
 Pre-trip planning and preparedness essential for travel in the backcountry.
 Make sure you camp 5 km or more from either the trailhead or any designated campground.
 Pitch your tent at least 50 m from the trail and at least 70 m away from the nearest water source.
 Cook and store food well away from your tent.
 Remember to bring a stove and fuel as campﬁres are not permitted in random camping areas.